 It is the function of the Commission on Congregational Development, and the associated Office of Congregational Development, to aid congregations and their lay and clergy leaders in creating strong and effective churches.
 Annually, new churches, and older churches of all sizes, are assisted with vision and mission planning, staff development, lay and clergy leadership development, building committee organization, and evangelism and outreach instruction.
-Each year about 100 churches are assisted, most of them small membership in size, and this was again the case in 2006.
-The Office of Congregational Development continues to provide through its annual contract with Percept Group, Inc., up-to-date community demographic data, accessible on-line and without cost, to all local churches (www.link2lead.com).
+Each year about one hundred churches are assisted, most of them small membership in size, and this was again the case in 2007.

-In a little more than a decade, about 40 new churches have been started within the bounds of the North Carolina Conference.
+In forty years, sixty-five attempts have been made to plant new churches within the bounds of the North Carolina Conference.
 These churches have been started in city settings, growing suburban communities, and rural communities.
-Membership in these new churches includes persons who are affluent, middle class, and poor, Anglo, Hispanic, African-American, Korean, Native American, and Asian.
-Although not all of the new church projects initiated have been successful.
+Membership in these new churches includes persons who are affluent, middle class, and poor, Anglo, Hispanic-Latino, African-American, Korean, Native American, and African.
+More than 72% of these attempts have been successful.
 In 2008, several more new churches will be planted following appointments to be announced by Bishop Gwinn at the conclusion of annual conference.

 Allen Bingham, Chairperson

 Stephen C. Compton, Executive Director, Office of Congregational Development